Yureien/AnimeScraperGUI/README.md

 # Anime Scraper (GUI)

+**As of when this was last updated, the following sources work: AnimeHeaven.
+More sources will be added on/repaired in the future**

 This is a GUI version of [anime_scrapers](https://github.com/jQwotos/anime_scrapers) with extra features!
 It was built using Python, Django, Python Requests module, and Python BeautifulSoup4 module, and some other modules (all are listed in requirements.txt).